bigben35/SnowTricks/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/0f656d90e0354bca9fc9f1163b0eb103)](https://app.codacy.com/gh/bigben35/SnowTricks/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)

-# Mon Projet Symfony
+# My Symfony Project
-SnowTricks - Projet 6 Formation DA PHP/SYMFONY OpenClassrooms
+SnowTricks - Project 6 PHP/SYMFONY OpenClassroomsTraining

 # Description
-SnowTricks est un site collaboratif pour faire connaître le Snowboard auprès du grand public et aider à l'apprentissage des figures (tricks).
+SnowTricks is a collaborative website to promote Snowboarding to the general public and assist in learning tricks.

-# Prérequis
+# Prerequisites
 PHP 8.0.12
 Symfony 6

 # Installation
-Cloner le dépôt Git sur votre machine locale : **git clone https://github.com/bigben35/SnowTricks.git**
+Clone the Git repository to your local machine : **git clone https://github.com/bigben35/SnowTricks.git**
-Naviguer dans le dossier du projet : **cd mon-projet-symfony**
+Navigate to the project folder : **cd mon-projet-symfony**
-Installer les dépendances avec Composer : **composer install**
+Install dependencies with Composer : **composer install**
-Faire un composer require **symfony/console** pour pouvoir utiliser la commande symfony console au lieu de php/bin console (au choix de la personne).
+Run **composer require symfony/console** to use the symfony console command instead of php/bin console (personal preference).
-Créer une base de données dans PhpMyAdmin (par exemple) avec le nom souhaité.
-Il sera utilisé dans le fichier .env pour permettre la connexion entre l'application et la base de données
+Create a database in PhpMyAdmin (for example) with the desired name.
+It will be used in the .env file to establish the connection between the application and the database.
-Créer la base de données : **symfony console doctrine:database:create**
+Create the database : **symfony console doctrine:database:create**
-Effectuer les migrations : **symfony console doctrine:migrations:migrate**
+Run migrations : **symfony console doctrine:migrations:migrate**
-Charger les fixtures (données de démonstration) : **symfony console doctrine:fixtures:load**, puis éditer une figure pour rajouter une ou plusieurs illustrations et une ou plusieurs vidéos.
+Load fixtures (demo data) : **symfony console doctrine:fixtures:load**, then edit a trick to add one or more illustrations and one or more videos.
-Démarrer le serveur Symfony : **symfony server:start**
+Start the Symfony server : **symfony server:start**

-Et voilà !
-Vous pouvez maintenant accéder à l'application en naviguant vers http://localhost:8000 dans votre navigateur.
+And there you go!
+You can now access the application by navigating to http://localhost:8000 in your browser.
-Vous pouvez passer en https avec la commande : **symfony server:ca:install**
+You can switch to https with the command : **symfony server:ca:install**

-N'oubliez pas de modifier le fichier .env avec vos informations de configuration avant de lancer l'installation.
+Don't forget to modify the .env file with your configuration information before launching the installation.

-Vous pouvez vous connecter en tant qu'administrateur avec username:**admin** -  mdp:**admin**, en tant qu'utilisateur ("ROLE_USER") avec username:**bo** et mdp:**azerty** ou créer votre propre compte utilisateur.
+You can log in as an administrator with username:**admin** -  password:**admin**, as an user ("ROLE_USER") with username:**bo** and password:**azerty** or create your own user account.

 # Email
-Pour l'inscription et l'envoi d'un email de confirmation, j'ai utiliser mailhog : **https://github.com/mailhog/MailHog** et voici la version que j'ai utilisé: **MailHog_windows_amd64.exe**
+For registration and sending a confirmation email, I used mailhog : **https://github.com/mailhog/MailHog** and here is the version I used: **MailHog_windows_amd64.exe**